Last updated on October 18, 2022 by Wandering our World

 Recently refurbished, everything has a new feel to it.
 The dining room feels very grand, and the big windows and conservatory ceiling let in lots of natural light making this an airy place to dine – it almost feels like al fresco dining.
 Except you are protected from the elements!

-We kicked things off with the Spicy Cauliflower Wings, but why not share some nachos before trying one of their delicious burgers.
+We recommend kicking things off with the Spicy Cauliflower Wings, but why not share some nachos before trying one of their delicious burgers.
 They also have classics like Hunters Chicken, Mac ‘n Cheese and steaks.

 Finish things off with something from the dessert menu.
 Then you’ll be asking a member of staff afterwards to see if they have any rooms available because you’ll be wanting to nap!